gmarino2048/64bit-os-tutorial/README.md

 ## Who it's for

-This tutorial is aimed at people who have a general understanding about C and Assembly, but not necessarily computer experts.
+This tutorial is aimed at people who have a general understanding about C and Assembly, but are not necessarily computer experts.
 It's designed to be as accessible as possible, so it may feel at times like we over-explain some concepts (and that's okay).
 However, if you find yourself hopelessly lost **please let us know.** We created this project because we didn't like the gatekeeping seen in OS development, and we'd be happy to amend our